6th of October (city): History

 It was announced as the capital of the 6th of October Governorate in April 2008.
 Following the governorate's dissolution in April 2011, in the wake of the Egyptian revolution, it was reincorporated into the Giza Governorate, to which it had originally belonged.

-The city's name commemorates the commencement of the 1973 Arab–Israeli War on October 6, 1973, the same date chosen as Egypt's Armed Forces Day.
+The city is named after the date of commencement for Operation Badr, the 6th of October 1973, which began the October War.
+The same date was chosen as Egypt's Armed Forces Day.

+After the start of the Syrian civil war, many Syrian refugees fled to Egypt.
+Many of them settled in 6th of October City, which houses a significant Syrian community today.

 Climate

-Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).
-Its climate is very similar to Giza and Cairo, owing to its proximity to them. thats being said, some places in 6th of October is a bit colder and windier than central Cairo and Giza(city) at night for several reasons. mainly its the fact that building as infrastructure being more spaced out accompanied by more empty spaces allows for wind to pick for easily than the densely populated centre of Giza and Cairo.
-Also the city was built in the desert which tends to be colder and dryer than the damp humid area more closer to the nile.
+The Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).
+Its climate is very similar to Giza and Cairo, owing to its proximity to them.
+That being said, some places in 6th of October are a bit colder and windier than central Cairo and Giza city at night for several reasons.
+This is mainly because buildings and infrastructure tend to be more spaced out, accompanied by more empty spaces, allowing for wind to pick up more easily than in the densely populated centres of Giza and Cairo.
+Additionally, the city was built in the desert which tends to be colder and drier than the damp humid areas closer to the Nile.

 Headquarters

 6th of October is the headquarters of the Confederation of African Football.
 It hosts Egypt's Smart Village, the technology park and regional hub for many companies in the IT and financial sectors.

+The main office of the UNHCR in Egypt, in addition to its RSD office, is located in the city as well.

 Business

-6th of October City has one of the largest industrial zones in Egypt, on which the entire city was established.
-The industrial zone provides jobs for employees within the city as well as from other parts of Giza.
-It is accompanied by a banking sector that groups branches of all banks in Egypt in an area that is close to the industrial area to serve the needs of the industry and residents.
+6th of October City has one of the largest centralised banking sectors, business districts and industrial zones of any city in Egypt, something upon which the entire city was founded.
+This area contains various banking branches, businesses, warehouses, corporate offices and more within a convenient location, and provides employment opportunities for people from within the city and other parts of Giza (as well as those commuting further from surrounding regions).

-Some of the largest businesses in 6th of October City are mentioned below:
+Some of the largest businesses with locations in 6th of October City are: